Welcome to the Boise Committee on Foreign Relations

 The BoiseCFR is now in its 70th year of promoting foreign relations diologue in Boise.

-We have already scheduled a number of speakers for our 2014-2015 season, which began with Ambassador John Maisto at our September meeting.
-For details on upcoming BoiseCFR meetings, go to our Coming Events page.
+We have already scheduled all of our speakers for our 2014-2015 season, which began with Ambassador John Maisto at our September meeting.
+For details on the remaining 2014-2015 season meetings, go to our Coming Events page.

-The BoiseCFR's regular series of dinner meetings typically run from September through May with an occasional June meeting.
+The BoiseCFR's regular season of dinner meetings run from September through May with an occasional June meeting.
 The speakers, like Ambassador Dennis Jett (shown above) speaking in March of 2015, are knowledgeable international and national experts on a wide variety of foreign policy topics.
-The speakers provide insights and perspectives about current foreign relation issues that are often hard to obtain from other sources.
+These speakers provide insights and perspectives about current foreign relation issues that are often hard to obtain from other sources.
 To get a feeling for the topics and quality of our speakers, go to the Past Speakers page where you will find a short bio and the presentation topic of our most recent speakers.

 A typical meeting starts as a social period with fellow members, guests, and the speaker prior to dinner.
 After dinner there is a short announcement and introduction period.
 The speaker's presentation is then given, and the meeting ends with an open Q & A session with the speaker.